 When taking ZOHYDRO ER:

 - Do not change your dose.
 Take ZOHYDRO ER exactly as prescribed by your healthcare provider.
+Use the lowest dose possible for the shortest time needed.

 Call your healthcare provider if the dose you are taking does not control your pain.